Our law school in the city

-Our new law school in the Perth Central Business District will allow law students to undertake some of their studies in close proximity to the main courts.
-You’ll have the opportunity to gain applied industry experience via a legal clinic within the school and benefit from simulated court proceedings in our new moot court facility.
+The Curtin Law School city campus will allow law students to undertake some of their studies in close proximity to the main courts.
+You’ll have the opportunity to gain applied industry experience via the John Curtin Law Clinic within the school and benefit from simulated court proceedings in our moot court facility.

 Fast-tracked course structure